bjammal/bjammal.github.io/_posts/2019-07-04-understanding-kubernetes-api.md

 ... output omitted ...
 ```

-This is one of the essential and most used groups of the API.
+This is currently one of the most important and used groups of the API.
 Here you can see resources endpoints like DaemonSet , Deployment, Ingress, ReplicaSet, and so on.
 Navigate through the different groups and resources, check their names, the associated actions, short names, and other information as you like.